 Storage and Meal Prep Instructions

 Storage: This cucumber sushi roll is best enjoyed fresh.
 But if you have leftovers, store them in an airtight container in the refrigerator for up to 12 hours.
 Keep in mind that the texture and quality of the sushi may slightly change upon refrigeration.
-So definitely aim to consume it within 12 hours for optimal taste and texture!

-So batch-cook your sushi rice and prepare your cucumbers and store them in an airtight container in the refrigerator for up to 3 days.
+Meal Prep: So batch-cook your sushi rice and prepare your cucumbers and store them in an airtight container in the refrigerator for up to 3 days.
 But only roll your sushi in the morning of the day you want to eat them!

 FAQ